AnirbanBanerjee-max/delta-demo/README.md

 # delta-demo
-thia a demo foe git and github class
+thia a demo foe git and github class.